 The PCR products generated using Taq DNA Polymerase have dA ends.
 If cloning is the next step, then T/A-cloning is preferred.

-- Thaw 2x master mix, Extraction Buffer, primer solutions and mix thoroughly and spin down before use.
+- Thaw 2x master mix, Plant Direct PCR/Genotyping Solution, primers and mix thoroughly and spin down before use.

 - Prepare a reaction mix according to the following table: